eclipse-langium/langium-website/content/docs/grammar-language.md

 [NOTE] I left out the part regarding `tree rewrite actions` as I think it could be part of a more advanced documentation part on the AST/CST.
 I can add it if we think it belongs here.

 ## Data Type Rules
 Data type rules are similar to terminal rules as they match a sequence of characters.
 However, they are parser rules and therefore are context-dependent, and are allowed to use hidden terminal rules.
-Contrary to terminal rules, they cannot use *regular expressions* to match a stream of character and have to compose with terminal rules.
+Contrary to terminal rules, they cannot use *regular expressions* to match a stream of character and have to be composed of terminal rules and keywords.

 The following example from the [domain model example]() avoids for the `QualifiedName` data type rule to conflict with the terminal rule `ID`.
 ```